Chart Color Schemes

 Balnarring is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Balnarring, as per data from the Australian Bureau of Statistics Census 2021, showed lower cultural diversity with 85.5% of its population born in Australia and 90.3% being citizens.
-English was spoken exclusively at home by 97.0%.
-Christianity was the dominant religion, comprising 40.3%.
+Balnarring, as per the census data from June 2016, showed lower cultural diversity with 85.5% of its population born in Australia and 90.3% being citizens.
+English was spoken at home by 97.0% of residents.
+Christianity was the predominant religion, practiced by 40.3%.

 Frequently Asked Questions - Diversity